-RTO Number: 122208 CRICOS Number: 03373B Revision date: 20 Aug 2019 Next Review: 20 Aug 2020 Email: contact@jti.edu.au Revision: 1.2 © Job Training Institute Website: www.jti.edu.au Page 40 of 127
+RTO Number: 122208 CRICOS Number: 03373B Revision date: 20 Jan 2022 Next Review: 20 Jan 2023 Email: contact@jti.edu.au Revision: 1.12 © Job Training Institute Website: www.jti.edu.au Page 39 of 115

-- major political upheaval or natural disaster in home country requiring their emergency travel which has impacted their studies - a traumatic experience for example: - JTI did not implement the intervention strategy or other policies accordingly in line with stated sections of policies and procedures - 28.
-Students that do not meet satisfactory course progress after the intervention process has been completed and after all complaints and appeals processes have been finished may be reported to DOE through PRISMS for failing to meet satisfactory course progress, this could result in DHA making a decision to cancel the students visa. - 29.
-Procedural Fairness: Regarding providing the student 20 business days' notice to access JTI complaints and appeals process.
-When sending registered mail to student, it is important to allow for delivery time and start the 20 business days from one day after the student has signed the delivery slip. - 30.
-As part of JTI course progress and intervention policy, once the 20 working days have passed (allow for procedural fairness), JTI will report the student through PRISMS within 5 days of finalising the decision to report where: - The student has chosen not to access the complaints and appeals processes within 20 working day period - The student withdraws from the process or - The process is completed and results in a decision supporting JTI. - 31.
-If the student has been identified for a second but not consecutive study period as not making satisfactory course progress JTI will not report the student. - 32.
-If an overseas student is not attending scheduled classes, but is making satisfactory progress in their course, then the course duration set is not suitable for that student-because they must already have the skills, knowledge and experience to progress in their course without receiving structured training.
+- residence, email.
+These attempts will be documented. - 23.
+If student is not contactable, JTI will follow process of reporting after 20 working days from the last formal attempt at contacting student. - 24.
+Appeals: If the decision is to affirm JTI's decision, then JTI will upon receiving formal documentation of decision take appropriate actions, this will occur within 5 business days of receiving formal decision - 25.
+However, if the decision is to remit JTI's decision, then JTI will upon receiving formal decision, will then take appropriate actions, for example, document a corrective action, correct the issue and provide outcome to student in writing and refund student the cost of appeal process. - 26.
+In the situation that a student is identified as a potential risk and may not complete the course within the expected duration as specified on the student's CoE, the Institute may under certain circumstances extend the duration of the student's course.
+In this case, a new CoE will be issued and student will be - JTI did not implement the intervention strategy or other policies accordingly in line with stated sections of policies and procedures - 27.
+Students that do not meet satisfactory course progress after the intervention process has been completed and after all complaints and appeals processes have been finished may be reported to DOE through PRISMS for failing to meet satisfactory course progress, this could result in DHA making a decision to cancel the students visa.
+28. Procedural Fairness: Regarding providing the student 20 business days' notice to access JTI complaints and appeals process.
+When sending registered mail to student, it is important to allow for delivery time and start the 20 business days from one day after the student has signed the delivery slip. - 29.
+As part of JTI course progress and intervention policy, once the 20 working days have passed (allow for procedural fairness), JTI will report the student through PRISMS within 5 days of finalising the decision to report where: - The student has chosen not to access the complaints and appeals processes within 20 working day period - The student withdraws from the process or - The process is completed and results in a decision supporting JTI.